codeRIT/hackathon-manager/docs/docs-overview.md

 ---
-id: running-a-hackathon
+id: docs-overview
-title: HackathonManager Guides
+title: HackathonManager Documentation
 sidebar_label: Overview
 ---

 > HackathonManager is a full-service tool to run your hackathon from start to finish.

-Guides to get you started:
+Documentation to get you started:

 - [Timeline of a hackathon](#timeline)
 - [Questionnaires](questionnaires.md)